winkleri/winkleri/README.md

-[^1]: Please don’t ever force me to use this again.
-I despise Oracle deeply for this piece of “software” they vomited out.
+[^1]: One of the worst pieces of software I ever had the misfortune of having to work with.